AntoninoRando/C-Exercises/myShell/documentation.md

 # Executing Commands
 1. `fork` syscall: creates a copy of this process;
-2. `exec` syscall: change the copy to be another process.
+2. `exec` syscall: change the copy image to be another process.
+3. *After* forking *all* commands, the shell waits for all of them to finish.

 # Wrong Input
 There are 2 types of wrong input: